fedsav/lizaRepetitor/README.md

-Hey!
+# Liza Repetitor app 🌎

-This is an app i made for my friend Liza.
-She's a biology and chemisty tutor.
-Here you can sing up to her classes!
+That app is made for my friend Liza, who is a biology tutor.
+With this app you can sign up for her courses.

+Made with Vue, vuetify and Telegram API.

+## Preview

-preview here: lrozhkova.vercel.app
+lrozhkova.vercel.app